rsumit123/ai-health-client/README.md

 ## Overview

-This project is a web application that aims to allow users converse with a LLM directly and communicate their issues.
-The LLM will try to provide appropriate responses that will help the users to reflect on their thoughts and act as a support system.
-The LLM will also be able to detect potential psychological disorders and recommend human experts.
+This project aims to develop an interactive voice-enabled system that serves as a mental health support platform.
+Users in need of counseling can engage in real-time conversations with an AI.
+The AI is designed to offer reflective and supportive responses, aiding users in introspection and emotional well-being.
+Additionally, the system will be equipped with diagnostic capabilities to flag signs of serious issues and subsequently recommend consultations with qualified human experts.

 ## Features